VictorZelenin/IWMY/backend/README.md

 | ----------------- | ----------------- | ------------------- |
 | Event | Event | Yes |

+Gets all events created by the organizer whose email address equals the value of the field `organizerEmail` of the single Event object passed to the method.
+Other fields of the Event object passed to the method are ignored.

 #### /events/get/for/time

 | Consumes array of | Produces array of | Basic Authorization |
 | ----------------- | ----------------- | ------------------- |
 | Event | Event | Yes |

+Gets the event created by the organizer whose email address equals the value of the field `organizerEmail` and having start time which equals the value of the field `time` of the single Event object passed to the method.
+Other fields of the Event object passed to the method are ignored.

+Produces an array of 1 Event object if such event exists in the backend database, or an empty array otherwise.

 #### /events/get/for/attendance/active